 I love to spend time outside in nature walking and exploring with my two lovely and energetic spaniels, I also enjoy reading, playing netball and going to the theatre whenever I can.
 One of my favourite things to do is sit by the sea taking in the views and sounds – obviously with a good cup of coffee!

-I’m Sue Cater, Course Leader on the Diploma in Counselling and a trainer on the introductory courses.
+I’m Sue Cater, Course Leader on the Advanced Diploma in Counselling.
 I did my counselling training with Network some years ago, and found it to be a life-enhancing and enriching experience.
+The person-centre approach in general – and the Core Self model in particular – have come to resonate deeply with my way of being and working.
 My background is in further education and youth work, which included a focus on working with people with learning difficulties.

-Alongside my training work, I have a small counselling and supervision practice, and one of my particular interests lies in working with people who have life-limiting health conditions.
-I have two dogs and enjoy taking them for long walks – especially when there is somewhere to stop along the way for coffee and cake.
+Alongside my training work, I have a small counselling and supervision practice, and one of my key interests lies in working with people who have life-limiting health conditions.
+One of my favourite things to do is to go walking in woodland – there’s something about being around trees that, for me, is both relaxing and energising.

 I’m Emma Duncan and I work on the Advanced Diploma course with Sue Cater.
 My background is in youth and community work, usually with those on the edges of society.
 I realised I needed counselling in my tool box, so retrained at the University of Bristol and started in private practice in 2012.
 I have loved returning to education as an adult (I perhaps didn’t make the most of it first time around!) and believe that when someone finds the right course at the right moment it can be profoundly life-changing.
 I have worked at Bath Spa University as a tutor on a research Masters in Counselling and Psychotherapy, and enjoy the academic, as well as the practical side, of counselling.